Ribocentre-aptamer/Ribocentre-aptamer.github.io/_pages/riboaptamer.md

           <tr>
             <td name="td0" rowspan="1">Viral</td>
             <td name="td1"><a href="{{ site.url }}{{ site.baseurl }}/_posts/HIV-1-CA-aptamer" target="_blank"
-                style="color:#520049"><b>HIV-1 CA-aptamer</b></a></td>
+                style="color:#520049"><b>HIV-1 CA aptamer</b></a></td>
             <td name="td2">HIV-1 capsid (CA) protein</td>
             <td name="td3">HIV-1 capsid (CA) protein is the protein shell of a virus, enclosing its genetic material.
-It
-              consists of several oligomeric (repeating) structural subunits made of protein called protomers.
+It consists of several oligomeric (repeating) structural subunits made of protein called protomers.
 The observable 3-dimensional morphological subunits, which may or may not correspond to individual proteins, are called capsomeres.
 The proteins making up the capsid are called capsid proteins or viral coat proteins (VCP).
 The capsid and inner genome is called the nucleocapsid.</td>
             <td name="td4"><a href="https://pubmed.ncbi.nlm.nih.gov/35018437/" target="_blank"
                 style="color:#520049"><b>2022</b> </a></td>
             <td name="td5">NA</td>